 The Company elected the FVO for recognition of its convertible notes payable upon issuance as permitted under ASC 825, Financial Instruments.
 Under the FVO, the Company recognizes the convertible notes payable at fair value with changes in fair value recognized in earnings.
 The FVO may be applied instrument by instrument, but it is irrevocable.
 As a result of applying the FVO, direct costs and fees related to the convertible notes are recognized in selling, general and administrative expense in the condensed consolidated statements of operations as incurred and not deferred.
-Changes in accrued interest for the notes are included in the change in fair value of convertible notes.
-Changes in fair value of the convertible notes are recognized as part of interest expense in the condensed consolidated statements of operations.
+Changes in accrued interest for the notes are recognized as part of interest expense.
+Changes in fair value of the convertible notes are included in the change in fair value of convertible notes in the condensed consolidated statements of operations.
+During the year ended June 30, 2023, the Company converted all of the convertible notes into Common Stock.

 NOTE 4.
-SEGMENT INFORMATION
+SEGMENT REPORTING